Array§

 ): boolean

-Returns true if no value of the data
+Returns true if no value of the data object passes the condition

 condition, otherwise false.